Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 This section provides formulas to calculate the Maximum Achievable QUIC Throughput, with examples for T3 (44.21 Mbps) and Ethernet.

 All calculations are based on IP version 4 with IP headers of 20 Bytes and UDP headers of 8 Bytes within an MTU of 1500 Bytes.
-However, on the contrary to TCP, the QUIC overhead is variable in size, in particular due to variable length fields and streams multiplexing.
+However, on the contrary to TCP, the QUIC overhead is variable in size, in particular, due to variable-length fields and streams multiplexing.
-We are interested in estimating the maximal QUIC Througput at an equilibrium, so we first simplify the problem by considering an optimistic scenario with data exchanged over 1-RTT packets with only a single stream frame per packet.
+We are interested in estimating the maximal QUIC Throughput at equilibrium, so we first simplify the problem by considering an optimistic scenario with data exchanged over 1-RTT packets with only a single stream frame per packet.
 For the content of the STREAM frame, we consider that the offset field is used but not the length field since there is only one frame per packet.

-Here are the 1-RTT packet and STREAM frame header as defined in {{RFC9000}}.
+Here are the 1-RTT packet and STREAM frame headers as defined in {{RFC9000}}.

 ~~~
    1-RTT Packet {